Optum/dce/README.md

 All API requests must be signed with Signature Version 4.
 See [AWS documentation for signing requests](https://docs.aws.amazon.com/general/latest/gr/sigv4_signing.html).

+#### Cognito

+Cognito is used to allow an admin to add users to DCE.
+This can be done by using the Cognito User Pool.
+Additionally any IdP supported by Cognito User Pools can also be used.

+#### Roles

+##### Admins

+Admins have full control to all APIs and will not get back filtered results when querying APIs.

+There are three different ways a user is considered an admin:

+1. They have an IAM user/role/etc with a policy that gives them access to the API
+1. A Cognito user is placed into a Cognito group called `Admins`
+1. A Cognito user has an attribute in `custom:roles` that will match a search criteria specified by the Terraform variable `cognito_roles_attribute_admin_name`

+##### Users

+Users (by default) are given access to the leasing and usage APIs.
+This is done so they can request their own lease and look at the usage of their leases.
+Any appropriately authenticated user in Cognito will automatically fall into the `Users` role.

 #### IAM Policy for DCE API requests

 The IAM principal used to send requests to the DCE API must have sufficient permissions to execute API requests.